iglvzx/StandardResponse/README.md

 If no **StandardResponse.ini** exists or the contents are formatted incorrectly, StandardResponse will ask you to select a default path each time it is launched.
 If no default path is selected, the default path will be the folder where **StandardResponse.exe** is located.

 ##Roadmap
+- Have the file select dialog appear in the center of the active window.
 - Add the ability to define keywords using **StandardResponse.ini** that expand to paste the given text/file.

 ##System Requirements